Comparison9 min read

 Dimension Technology Partner Solution Partner

-Primary motionIntegration + co-marketingSell + implement your product
+Primary motionIntegration + co-marketingSell + deliver your service

 Direct revenue shareRarelyStandard (commission or margin)

-Strategic valueDefensive moat, ecosystem depthDirect sourced revenue, implementation capacity
+Strategic valueDefensive moat, ecosystem depthDirect sourced revenue, delivery capacity

 Partner countOften 50–500+ in mature programsUsually 10–100 active in mid-stage